 New York Empire State Development Grant: 250,000

-The deficit between current funding and the $4.4 million required for construction completion is $2.4 million.
+The deficit between current funding and the $4.4 million required for construction completion is $1.3 million.
 TGC’s fund raising efforts continue through both private philanthropic and public sources.
 TGC has an agreement and is working with Bonacio’s owners to time construction activity appropriately as funding is available.
 TGC and Bonacio Construction have also agreed on an “exit ramp” where the building would be enclosed, but inside outfitting and finishing would not be complete.
-The full $2.4 million is needed for us to obtain an occupancy permit.

-Amount to be raised: Minimum additional funding needed to get to the exit ramp is $0.8 million but $2.4 million is necessary to become operational this June.
+Amount to be raised: Minimum additional funding needed to get to be operation this June is $1.3 million.

 How Can You Help?

 Ticonderoga is not a private club and we do not live in a wealthy community.
 Our membership fees are very modest to allow residents to participate.
 But this means that there is no endowment, large reserves, or major funding that supports our operations, or deep-pocketed membership to bridge our rebuilding deficit.
 It’s a public facility serving the many needs of our community.